 A Applicants must be eligible to purchase a youth permit application.
-An adult must accompany the youth hunter during the hunt.
-B Applicants must possess a Disabled Hunter Permit.
-C A juvenile ram is defined as a male bighorn sheep having at least one "unbroomed" horn that does not extend past an imaginary line beginning at the point on the animals' forehead where the front of the horn base adjoins the skull, and continuing downwards and in a posterior direction through the posterior edge of the eye.
+An adult must accompany the youth hunter during the hunt. В Applicants must possess a Disabled Hunter Permit. c A juvenile ram is defined as a male bighorn sheep having at least one "unbroomed" horn that does not extend past an imaginary line beginning at the point on the animals' forehead where the front of the horn base adjoins the skull, and continuing downwards and in a posterior direction through the posterior edge of the eye.
 A "broomed" horn is defined as a sheep horn that has been broken, splintered, frayed or rubbed in the wild, thus shortening its length and disrupting its natural taper.
 Hunters must present the head of harvested animals within 10 days to a WDFW Regional or District Office or a location designated by a department representative.
 Call a WDFW Regional or District Office to schedule an appointment with a biologist.
-Note: hunts with asterisks also allow the taking of a juvenile ram instead of an adult ewe.
 Hunters are requested to avoid harvesting animals wearing collars